swcarpentry/python-novice-inflammation/01-numpy.md

 >
 > Generally, a function uses inputs to produce outputs.
 > However, some functions produce outputs without
 > needing any input.
-For example, generating a random number
+For example, checking the current time
-> between 0 and 1 doesn't require any input.
+> doesn't require any input.
 >
 > ~~~ {.python}
+> import time
-> print(numpy.random.random())
+> print(time.ctime())
 > ~~~
 > ~~~ {.output}
-> 0.1307966624414867
+> 'Sat Mar 26 13:07:33 2016'
 > ~~~
 >
 > For functions that don't take in any arguments,